 The cost of living in the U.S. varies a lot from city to city.
 Expats can expect major cities such as New York, Washington D.C., and San Francisco to cost roughly the same—and they can be expensive.

 Smaller cities and rural areas are much more affordable, but they offer fewer opportunities for employment.
-If you’re planning to move to a major city, here’s what you can expect to spend for the basic necessities.
+If you’re planning to move to a major city, here’s what you can expect to spend on the basic necessities.

-According to Rent Jungle, the average one-bedroom apartment in New York City is $2,842 per month and the average two bedroom apartment is around $3,600 per month.
-In San Francisco, the average one bedroom apartment is $3,281 and the average two bedroom apartment is around $4,431.
+According to Rent Jungle, the average one-bedroom apartment in New York City is $2,842 per month and the average two-bedroom apartment is around $3,600 per month.
+In San Francisco, the average one-bedroom apartment is $3,281 and the average two-bedroom apartment is around $4,431.

 Monthly rent in major metro areas is high compared to other cities around the globe.
 For the same apartment in London, you would pay $2,178.
 Living in Sydney, Australia will cost you less than $2,000 a month.

 These prices don’t include utilities, food, or basic living expenses.
 On average, you can expect to spend another $1,100 per month for that.

 Lunch for two people at a mid-range restaurant in New York City or San Francisco will cost you $75.
 There is something for every budget, you just might not be able to live in certain areas if your budget is smaller.

 One thing that people love about living in a major city is the ease with which you can get around.
 In New York City, a monthly transit pass costs $119 and offers unlimited access to subways and buses.